Alfresco/docs-alfresco/content-services/latest/tutorial/sso/saml.md

 2. Create a new tab in the same browser session and navigate to Alfresco Share at the URL `http://share.example.com/share` and there should be no additional sign in step required.
 3. Create a new tab in the same browser session and navigate to Alfresco Process Services at the URL `http://aps.example.com/activiti-app` and there should be no additional sign in step required.

-> **Note:** If timeout is configured using the same value for the Identity Service and ACS, accessing any of the applications after the specified time will prompt a user to sign in again.
+> **Note:** If timeout is configured using the same value for the Keycloak and ACS, accessing any of the applications after the specified time will prompt a user to sign in again.